TeMU-BSC/codiesp-evaluation-script/README.md

     + For task 3, the file predictions.tsv is also a tab-separated file.
 In this case, with four columns: clinical case, reference position, code label, code.
 For example: ```S1889-836X2016000100006-1	DIAGNOSTICO	n20.0	litiasis renal```

 ## Prerequisites
 This software requires to have Python 3 installed on your system with the libraries Pandas, NumPy, SciPy, Matplotlib and [trectools](https://pypi.python.org/pypi/trectools).
+For a detailed description, see requirements.txt.

 ## Directory structure